AndiChris/project_2_traffic_signs/writeup.md

 | .028                  | Right-of-way at the next intersection         |
 | .019                  | Bicycle crossing                              |

 The third image is predicted correctly but with quite low accuracy.
-But the first 3 a very likely because the difference between a 7, 3 and a 2 is really minor.
-So accumulated one can say it predicted with 22.8% a speed limit sign.
-This is not that bad.
+But the first three signs are very simillar beeing different only in the first digit (i.e. 70, 30 or 20).
+So accumulated one could argue it predicted with 22.8% a speed limit sign.

 | Probability           |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|